 Related chapters

-- The Art of Micro Frontends - it extends the topic to enterprise scale with governance, orchestration, and platform operating practices.
+- The Art of Micro Frontends - extends the topic to enterprise scale with governance, composition, and platform operating practices.